-Steve Rawlins, Chief Executive Officer at UK-based Anglia also strikes an upbeat note.
+Steve Rawlings, Chief Executive Officer at UK-based Anglia also strikes an upbeat note.
 “Business is good,” he remarks, helped by both currency conversion and supply and demand economics as some products are in short supply.

 On some parts he has put down a red line.
 “On short supply components we will only support regular customers” he explained.
 He acknowledges the supply situation is tight especially in lower value components like chip capacitors, diodes and other IC products.
 His view is that manufacturers are focussing any manufacturing investment in higher value products at present.
 He instances two chip capacitor makers that are not at present taking orders from distributors.

-Rawlins is confident for the next two quarters at least.
+Rawlings is confident for the next two quarters at least.
 The order book is up 60% on last year and Anglia is winning designs in IoT, medical and wireless applications.

-This spread of applications is welcome news to Rawlins.
+This spread of applications is welcome news to Rawlings.
 “In the past we’ve seen the market driven by a game-changing product, but that impetus can go as quickly as it arrives,” he commented.
 “Having business spread across a number of market sectors is more comfortable.”

 In fact the only factor holding up Anglia’s design business is finding the field applications engineers (FAE) who operate at the sharp end.

-Rawlins is predicting a 15% sales increase for Anglia this year taking the distributor to £72m in sales and closer to its £100m sales target set for five years out in 2017.
+Rawlings is predicting a 15% sales increase for Anglia this year taking the distributor to £72m in sales and closer to its £100m sales target set for five years out in 2017.